masa-sumimoto/sass-color-definition-method/README.md

 ```

 ### Step5
-Use the map-merge function to add the required colors to $ colors.
+Use the map-merge function to add the required colors to `$colors`.
 I often use Bootstrap, so naming convention of keys will be like Bootstrap.
 (xxx-900, xxx-800...)
 ```
 $colors: map-merge(